 EDM Production Techniques: Extreme Sound Mangling with J. Scott Giaquinta

-Make electronic dance music that stands out from the rest, with these extreme sound-mangling techniques.
+Make electronic dance music that stands out with these extreme sound-mangling techniques.
 Learn how to use vocoders, flangers, distortion, and more, to create a unique sound.

 3h 14m • COURSE